vpavlenko/study-music/parts/pseudoscience.md

 - [David Huron.
 What is a Musical Feature?
 Forte’s Analysis of Brahms’s Opus 51, No. 1, Revisited](https://www.mtosmt.org/issues/mto.01.7.4/mto.01.7.4.huron.html) - An example of a statistical disproof of someone's theoretical claim

-- [Michael Buchler.
-Are There Any Bad (or Good) Transformational Analyses?](https://www.esm.rochester.edu/integral/wp-content/uploads/2019/06/INTEGRAL_30_buchler.pdf) - A case against transformational analyses and methods without preference rules.

 - Explanations of why we build chords the way we build them.
 Eg. [undertone series](https://en.wikipedia.org/wiki/Undertone_series)

 <img width="663" alt="Screenshot 2023-04-29 at 06 09 56" src="https://user-images.githubusercontent.com/1491908/235278851-0dc1b647-a1b6-4f6a-bbe4-3d0778a3f103.png">

 - Affect theory

+Post-tonal theory
+---

+- [Michael Buchler.
+Are There Any Bad (or Good) Transformational Analyses?](https://www.esm.rochester.edu/integral/wp-content/uploads/2019/06/INTEGRAL_30_buchler.pdf) - A case against transformational analyses and methods without preference rules.